harrycresswell/harry/content/writing/page-site-params.md

 In theory, I might have hardcoded this data directly into my *newsletter.html* partial template.
 But it’s much easier to manage this content, if the data is written in YAML and abstracted away from the template, to it’s own dedicated file.

-To access this data from my templates, I can use the `.Site.Data` variable.
-Concatenating the folder name, followed by file name, and finally the title field.
+To access this data from my templates, I can use the `.Site.Data` method, then concatenate the folder name, followed by file name, and finally the title field.

 ```go
 {{ .Site.Data.settings.signup.title | markdownify }}
 ```

-This follows a similar pattern to working with nested Page-level Params.
-Note that all the variable keys are written in lowercase, as, like Params, they are custom data.
+Notice how this approach follows a similar pattern to working with nested Page-level Params.
+Where all the parameter keys are written in lowercase, as, like Page parameters, they are custom data.

-### User-defined Site variables a.k.a Site Params
+### Using the Params Method to access custom Site data

-Just as you can create custom Page-level variables, you can do the same on a Site-wide level, by defining custom variables in your *config.toml* file.
+Just as you can create custom Page-level parameters, you can do the same on a Site-wide level, by defining custom parameters in your *config.toml* or *hugo.toml* file.

-These are known as User-defined Site variables, or simply Site Params, and are handy for storing anything that applies to your entire website.
+These are often referred to as Site Params, and are handy for storing anything that applies to your entire website.
 Default SEO meta data is a good example.

 Consider my `config.toml` file.